Graph Coloring

 χ(G) Optimal

-The Four Color Theorem states that any map can be colored with at most 4 colors such that no adjacent regions share a color.
-Try coloring this map!
+The Four Color Theorem states that any map can be colored with at most four colors so that no two adjacent regions share a color.
+Select a color and click regions to color this map.
+Hover over a region to highlight its neighbors.

 Select color: